The-AEGIS-Initiative/lernrobotics/README.md

 *  `git push -U origin <your-branch-name>`
   *  A pre-push git hook will run your changes against the cypress testing suite to ensure passes

-### Pull Requests and Merging

-When your changes are complete, make a pull request into the `master` branch.
+* When your changes are complete, make a PR request into master.

 ## Writing Tests